shahadarsh/docker-k8s-presentation/content/kubernetes/networking/_index.md

 ## [Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/)

+Kubernetes dictates the following requirements on any networking implementation:

+* All Pods can communicate with all other Pods without using network address translation (NAT).
+* All Nodes can communicate with all Pods without NAT.
+* The IP that a Pod sees itself as is the same IP that others see it as.

-Four distinct Network problems to address:
+##### Four distinct Network problems to address:

 1. Highly-coupled container-to-container communications